gravitational/teleport/docs/4.2/admin-guide.md

 cluster that there is more than one auth server available.
 There are two ways to do this:

-  + Use a load balancer to to create a single auth API access point (AP) and specify this AP in `auth_servers` section of Teleport configuration for all nodes in a cluster.
+  * Use a load balancer to create a single auth API access point (AP) and specify this AP in `auth_servers` section of Teleport configuration for all nodes in a cluster.
 This load balancer should do TCP level forwarding.